-WORDTheatre is on a mission to connect people across the globe with compelling performances of stories that reflect the colorful, complicated, and fascinating world we live in.
+WORDTheatre is on a mission to connect people across the globe with compelling stories delivered through performances by well-known actors from film, television and theatre.
+These stories reflect the colorful, complicated, and fascinating world we live in.
 We celebrate the power of language.
 Words matter.

 Cedering Fox, an Event/Theatre Producer, Director and VO Announcer, was introduced to the simplicity and power of hearing great writing brought to life while working with Darrell Larson at Literary Evenings at The Met in Los Angeles.
 After partnering with NPR Station KCRW on several literary programs, she founded WORDTheatre in 2003.
 English Film Producer and Screenwriter, Kirsty Peart, found herself at an early event and was so impacted by the experience that she suggested they bring WORDTheatre to London.
 With the generous support of colleagues including Christian Banfield, April Webster and Brian Cox, Cedering and Kirsty hosted their first London performance that November.
 Ever since, on two continents, in venues large and small, this dynamic duo has gathered together writers, actors, musicians and audiences for live literary performances.
 A collaboration with The Pushcart Prize began in New York in 2005 and has continued with support from The Oster Family Foundation.